-What kiddo doesn’t love bunny grahams?
-This free Easter printable pairs perfectly with any bunny treat!
+What kiddo doesn’t love cheddar bunnies?
+These free bunny Valentines pair perfectly with any bunny treat including bunny grahams and cheddar bunnies.
 My kids can’t wait to hand these bunny treats out to their preschool classmates.
 I also love that this Easter printable works for a classroom Easter party or as Valentines for kids.

 Here’s what you need for classroom Easter treats